xela1601/amac-kampfkunst-1/README.md

 WordPress as Backend z.B _backend.amac-kampfkunst.de_ (Not for Searchengines open!) <br />
 And the Gatsby Site connected with the WordPress Site mirror the content with awesome react features (hosted on netlify)

+Want to build a template for other wp-react projects from this code

 ### Links

 How to use Gatsby <-> WordPress